Our research

 Our rankings

 The UQ School of Economics is one of the leading Economics schools in Australia.
 Our cutting-edge research informs and enriches the School's teaching programs, bringing our students a perspective at the forefront of innovation and agenda-setting.
-It is also the basis fro our engagement with the wider community through joint discovery, consulting and other outreach activities.
+It is also the basis for our engagement with the wider community through joint discovery, consulting and other outreach activities.

 Our outstanding rankings include: